matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 than setting that flag to true.
 - There are methods that behave in a special way when the thread they're running on is interrupted.
 These methods are called blocking methods.
 These are methods that put the thread in the:
-    - WAITING.
+    - WAITING
-    - TIMED_WAITING state.
+    - TIMED_WAITING state
 - When a thread is in this state, interrupting it, will cause an **InterruptedException** to be thrown on the interrupted thread, rather than the interrupt flag being set to true, and the thread becomes RUNNABLE again.
 Lastly a thread that has its interrupt flag set, that enters a blocking method (i.e. tries to get into a waiting state),